Skip to main content

 What is a possession order?

-A possession order is a type of court order.
+A possession order is an order from a court.

-Your landlord applies for a possession order if they want you to leave your home.
+Your landlord needs to ask a court for a possession order if they want you to leave your home.

 A judge can make an order at a possession hearing.